mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 ### Step 4: Add an "A" record to DNS zone

 There are many record types you can add to your zone, depending on your goals for the zone and its DNS management.
 For this Lab, we would add an “A” record.
-For more information about record types go to Supported Resource Records (https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Tasks/managingdnszones.htm)
+For more information about record types refer [Supported Resource Records](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Tasks/managingdnszones.htm)

 Navigate back to Oracle cloud console, open the navigation menu.
 Under Core Infrastructure, go to Networking and click DNS Zone Management.